Ford's famous large van gets a facelift and is now better than ever

 The square sides and tall roof make box Lutons particularly popular with removal services, as they’re a more practical shape compared with the typically curved and inwards-leaning proportions of most panel vans.

-However, the additional bodywork can be heavier than the standard finish of a panel van, eating into payload.
-And you lose any fuel economy gains achieved by all those hours the manufacturer spent honing the base van’s exterior to improve the aerodynamics.
+However, you lose any fuel economy gains achieved by all those hours the manufacturer spent honing the base van’s exterior to improve the aerodynamics.

 But you buy one of these for cubic space, not outright fuel efficiency.

 So what’s this Ford Transit Luton like?

 It’s a very convincing all-rounder.
 There are larger Luton-body options on the market, and ones that offer a lower rear loading height – the Renault Master LoLoader, for example – but few feel as solid and tight to drive as this Transit.

 We’re used to Luton bodies rattling like crazy, but we got none of that from this Ford.

 This suggests the conversion is particularly strongly-built.
 Even so, as we’ve already pointed out, compared with the more conventional RWD Luton Transit that Ford already offers, this FWD version increases payload by up to 224kg.